saptakdutta/NASA_POWER_API/ReadME.md

 Download python and Anaconda as necessary.
 Use the provided environment.yml file with conda to create the virtual environment required to run this tool

+# Testing Branch
+This branch is the testing branch where experimental changes will be rolled out.
+Use at your own risk

 # Overview

 This repository contains an API that streamlines solar irradiation data downloads from NASA's POWER (Prediction Of Worldwide Energy Resources) program.